FanchenBao/GAME_snake_console/readme.md

 # Usage
 * Clone this repo: `git clone https://github.com/FanchenBao/GAME_snake_console.git`
 * Move to the repo folder: `cd GAME_snake_console`
+* Maximize your console window
 * Run command: `python3 main.py`

 # High Score
 Highest score I have achieved so far is `450`

+# Troubleshoot
+## `_curses.error: addwstr() returned ERR`
+This error occurs because the program tries to print characters outside the boundary of the current console window.
+To resolve this issue, make sure you **maximize your console** before running the game.